Roronoa-tech/Geometric-Shape-Area-Calculator/README.md

 ## Sample Output

 ```
+Enter radius of Circle: 5
-Area of Circle with radius 5.0 : 78.53981633974483
+Area of Circle : 78.53981633974483

+Enter side of Square: 4
-Area of Square with side 4.0   : 16.0
+Area of Square : 16.0

+Enter length and breadth of Rectangle: 6 3
+Area of Rectangle : 18.0

+Enter base and height of Triangle: 5 8
+Area of Triangle : 20.0
 ```

----

-## Limitations

-- Only Circle and Square shapes are implemented
-- Console-based interface only
-- No user input at runtime (values are hardcoded in `main`)

----

-## Future Enhancements

-- Add more shapes: Rectangle, Triangle, Trapezoid
-- Accept user input for shape dimensions at runtime
-- Add a perimeter calculation method to the `Shape` interface
-- GUI implementation using JavaFX or Swing
-- Export results to a file

 ---